-- Twenty-three percent of large firms (200 or more workers) that offer health benefits to their employees offer retiree coverage in 2015, similar to 25% in 2014.
-There has been a downward trend in the percentage of firms offering retirees coverage, from 34% in 2006 and 66% in 1988 (Exhibit 11.1).
+- Twenty-four percent of large firms (200 or more workers) that offer health benefits to their employees offer retiree coverage in 2016, similar to recent years.
+There has been a downward trend in the percentage of firms offering retirees coverage, from 34% in 2006 and 40% in 1999 (Exhibit 11.1).

 - The offering of retiree health benefits varies considerably by firm characteristics.

-- Large firms with a larger share of older workers (35% or more of workers are age 50 or older) are more likely to offer retiree health benefits than large firms with fewer older workers (31% vs. 17%).
-Large firms with at least some union workers are more likely to offer retiree health benefits than large firms without any union workers (37% vs. 18%) (Exhibit 11.3).
+- Large firms with at least some union workers are more likely to offer retiree health benefits than large firms without any union workers (43% vs. 17%) (Exhibit 11.3).

-- Among all large firms (200 or more workers) offering retiree health benefits, most firms offer them to early retirees under the age of 65 (92%).
-A lower percentage (73%) of large firms offering retiree health benefits offer them to Medicare-age retirees.
-These percentages are similar to 2014 and have remained stable over time (Exhibit 11.4).
+- Among all large firms offering retiree health benefits, most firms offer to early retirees under the age of 65 (92%).
+A lower percentage (72%) of large firms offering retiree health benefits offer to Medicare-age retirees.
+These percentages are similar to those in recent years (Exhibit 11.4).

-- Among all large firms (200 or more workers) offering retiree health benefits, 66% offer health benefits to both early and Medicare-age retirees.
+- Among all large firms offering retiree health benefits, 64% offer health benefits to both early and Medicare-age retirees.

 Private Exchanges and Public Exchanges

 - Private exchanges have received considerable attention over the last several years.
-They are typically created by a consulting company, broker, or insurer, and are different then the public exchanges created under the Affordable Care Act (ACA).
+They are typically created by a consulting company, broker, or insurer, and are different than the public exchanges created under the Affordable Care Act (ACA).
 Private exchanges allow employees or retirees to choose from several health benefit options offered on the exchange.
-Seven percent of large employers offering retiree health benefits do so through a private exchange (Exhibit 11.7).
+Six percent of large firms (200 or more workers) offering retiree health benefits report they offer benefits through a private exchange, similar to the percentage last year (7%) (Exhibit 11.7).
 For more information on the use of private exchanges for active employees, please see section 14.

 - Since 2014, households with an income between 100% and 400% of the federal poverty level and without an offer of employer coverage may be eligible for subsidized health insurance on federal and state exchanges.
 Some current retirees may be eligible for premium tax credits for coverage provided through these marketplaces.

-- Twenty-six percent of large firms (200 or more workers) offering retiree health coverage report they are considering changes in the way they offer retiree health benefits because of the new marketplaces (Exhibit 11.9).
+- Seventeen percent of large firms offering retiree health coverage report they are considering changes in the way they offer retiree health benefits because of the new marketplaces, lower than the percentage last year (26%) (Exhibit 11.9).